R. D. Banerji: Works

-Bandyopadhyay wrote two textbooks for Calcutta University, namely, History of India (1924) and A Junior History of India (1928).
+Banerji wrote two textbooks for Calcutta University, namely, History of India (1924) and A Junior History of India (1928).
 His The Age of the Imperial Guptas (1933) is a collection of lectures delivered by him in 1924.
 His standard two-volume Bangalar Itihas (History of Bengal), in Bengali (1914 and 1917), was one of the first attempts at writing a scientific history of Bengal.
 He also wrote two volumes on the history of Orissa, titled History of Orissa from the Earliest Times to the British Period (1930 and 1931).

 His other significant non-fiction works include, Prachin Mudra (1915), The Palas of Bengal (1915), The Temple of Siva at Bhumara (1924), The Paleography of Hati Gumpha and Nanaghat Inscriptions (1924), Bas Reliefs of Badami (1928) and The Haihayas of Tripuri and their Monuments (1931).

 Having published three novels, Pakshantar (1924), Byatikram (1924) and Anukram (1931), his other literary works in Bengali language were historical fictions.
 The setting of his Pashaner Katha (1914) is Kushana period.
 His three other novels, namely, Dhruba, Karuna (1917) and Shashanka (1914) are set in the different phases of the Gupta period.
-His Dharmapala (1915) narrates the story of the Pala emperor Dharmapala.
+Dharmapala (1915) narrates the story of the Pala emperor Dharmapala.
 Mayukh (1916) describes the Portuguese atrocities in Bengal during the reign of Shahjahan.
 Asim (1924) narrates the condition of Bengal during the reign of Farrukhsiyar.

 His last novel, Lutf-Ulla, is set in Delhi at the time of the invasion by Nadir Shah.
 Another work, Hemkana (uncompleted), was published in Prabasi (magazine) from 1911 to 1912.
 A number of his novels were translated into other Indian languages.